 The effect of an intervention is best assessed by randomizing treatment assignments so that, on average, the patients are similar in the 2 treatment groups.
 This allows a direct assessment of the effect of the intervention on outcome.
 In observational studies, randomization is not possible, so investigators must adjust for differences between groups to obtain valid estimates of the associations between the treatments being compared and the outcomes of interest.3 Multivariable statistical methods are often used to estimate this association while adjusting for confounding.

-Propensity score methods are used to reduce the bias in estimating treatment effects and allow investigators to reduce the likelihood of confounding when ...
+Propensity score methods are used to reduce the bias in estimating treatment effects and allow investigators to reduce the likelihood ...